 How Does Our Semaglutide Shot Differ From Ozempic?

-Ozempic is the brand name, whereas Semaglutide is the name of the actual medication itself.
+Ozempic is the brand name, whereas Semaglutide is the name of the actual compound/active ingredient itself.
 As a result, the effects are basically the same, although Ozempic is typically sold at a relatively low dose compared to other typical doses of Semaglutide.

 Semaglutide Side Effects